 An important aspect of therapy is applying what you learn or discover in your sessions to your day-to-day life.
 Research shows that this is the key to maximising the benefit of treatment, but many clients can come across barriers to implementing new skills.
 One way to address these barriers can be making the most of the e-Mental Health options available to help you integrate skills into your daily life.
-While there are many options available, it can be difficult to know which will work best for you.
-I’ve shared 5 of my favourite free applications below that you may find beneficial:
+While there are many options available, it can be difficult to know which app will work best for you.
+I’ve shared 5 of my favourite free e-Mental health applications below that you may find beneficial:

 WorryTime (Free) – Recommended for Anxiety and Worriers.